elves/elvish.io/src/ref/language.md

 Inside a lambda
 ```

-The code above defines a lambda and calls it immediately.
-Since lambdas are
+Under the hood, the code above defines a lambda and calls it immediately.
+Since
-first-class values, you can assign them to variables and use them as arguments:
+lambdas are first-class values, you can assign them to variables and use them
+as arguments:

 ```elvish-transcript
 ~> f = { echo "Inside a lambda" }